zudochkin/awesome-newsletters/README.md

 - [Founder Weekly](http://www.founderweekly.com/).
 A free weekly newsletter for entrepreneurs featuring best curated content, must read articles, how to guides, tips and tricks, resources, events and more.
 - [Founders Grid](https://smash.vc/founders-grid/).
 A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
 - [Unreadit/Entrepreneur](https://unread.it/n/entrepreneur/).
 Cutting edge news regarding entrepreneurship, growth, investing and startups sourced from the best Reddit posts.
-- [Startup Watching](https://startupwatching.com/).
-Curated knowledge, inspiration and background stories for startups.
-Delivered to your inbox every Monday and Thursday.

 ## Miscellaneous